 Solution for Charging: Find a Charging Solution That Features ECO Safe Charge

 Alright, so you’ve solved the issue of storage… now onto those dead batteries.
 Finding a spot to charge tens, hundreds or even thousands of devices at once can be daunting.
 It can also put serious strain on a school building’s electrical capabilities.
-To efficiently charge greater numbers of devices whilst reducing the possibility of a general electrical overload to an outlet, power management inside of a charging cart is key.
+To efficiently charge greater numbers of devices while reducing the possibility of a general electrical overload to an outlet, power management inside of a charging cart is key.
 Features like “safe on/off”, “ECO Timer All” and “ECO Timer Cycle” are imperative to a smooth transition from summer to the first day of school.
 Click here for a quick guide to getting devices ready for the new school year.

 Solution for Distribution: Use Distribution Tools Such as Time-Saving Baskets

 The final hurdle is redistribution of devices.
 The answer?
 Time-Saving Baskets.
-Quickly and easily transport and distribute devices throughout your school with hand-held device baskets, designed to accommodate up to five devices.
+Quickly and easily transport and distribute devices throughout your school with hand-held device baskets, designed to accommodate five devices.
 You can see how schools are using baskets to cut down on device distribution time here:

 Find the right charging solution for your school’s 1-1 challenges by clicking here.